jfcloutier/karma_system/design_notes/acting.md

   * If the directive activation is already experienced as `executed` do nothing
   * Else if all sub-directives are observed as `executed`
     * then the directive is experienced as `executed`
-    * else send a prediction error with actual value `planned`
+    * else if there is a working plan, send a prediction error with actual value `planned`
-  * Else if the directive does not correspond to a current experience
+  * Else if the directive no longer corresponds to a current experience
-    * send a prediction error with actual value `failed`
+    * send a prediction error with actual value `not_relevant`
   * Else if the directive activation is experienced as `failed` (any planned sub-directive activation is observed to be failed)
     * send a prediction error with actual value `failed`
   * Else if the directive activation is experience as `planned`
     * if the plan contains goals as directives
       * predict to each umwelt CA an `executed` activation experience for each directive in the directive's plan
     * if the directive's plan contains commands as sub-directives, i.e. it prescribes a "movement"
-      * execute the movement
+      * execute the movement at once
         * accumulate actuations per effector
         * ready the body
-        * tell the body to execute
+        * tell the body to execute all accumulated actuations
     * the CA experiences the directive activation as `executed`

-====  TODO ====

-* do we still need goal states?
-I think not.
-  * acting state = intent + plans + activation experiences
-  * no need for goal messages since repeated predictions from plans and observations drive acting

 ## Action-related states

 Each CA independently manages its own changing state.

-For a dynamic CA (any CA other than a sensor or effector CA), the data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well the plans it built and progress made in achieving received or self-assigned goals.
+For a dynamic CA (any CA other than a sensor or effector CA), the data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well it intent and the plans it built.

 An effector CA need only manage the actuation readiness of received commands in communication with the body.